ppdouble/grpc-service-sample-client/README.md

 Using `newFutureStub()`:

+Creates a new ListenableFuture-style stub that supports unary calls on the service.

 It is completable feature concept.

 Using `newStub()`: